Jingying1102/Olympic-Games-Athletes-Analysis/README.md

 # Olympic-Games-Athletes-Analysis
 This is a final project of a course SQL for Data Science Capstone Project.
 I used Python, SQL, Tableau to analyze the dataset.
+This dataset contains two tables: events and regions.
+The table regions has three columns(NOC, region and notes) and 30 observations.
+The table events has 15 columns(ID, Name, Sex, Age, , Height, Weight, Team, NOC, Games, Year, Season, City, Sport, Event and Medal) and 271115 observations.
+This project focused on trends of medal on age/countries/height/weight, etc.